pcrockett/jekyll-sandbox/README.md

 The run script
 --------------

-Right now [run.sh](run.sh) just starts the sandbox VM and provisions it if necessary.
-You can also edit it to tell the VM to perform some action, like serve a web page or execute a script in [sandbox-home](sandbox-home/).
+[run.sh](run.sh) starts the sandbox VM and provisions it if necessary.
+Then it will start the Jekyll development server, at which point you can go to http://localhost:4000/ to see your new Jekyll site.